This article is part of the Marked Birds Database manual and describes how to work with individual birds.

 Once a bird has been added, setting the sex of a bird can only be done in the Bird Overview screen.

 When a bird is dead

-When a bird is deceased, change the status to Mortis on the Bird Overview screen.
+It is also possible to just change the status to Mortis on the Bird Overview screen without creating an observation.
 The species name will appear in red on the Bird Overview screen to visualise this.

 In the search results of Search Extra it will have a small cross next to its species name.

 Setting the colors of the Current Marker Code

 When viewing a list of all observations or all birds, the Current Marker Code is shown in the colours of the ring.
 The ring colour is used as the background colour for the Current Marker Code and the inscription colour is used as the text colour.
 This is done automatically when the bird is added to the system.
 Changing these colours can be done in the Bird Settings screen.